BDI 2 Scoring

 Here's a breakdown of the score ranges and their corresponding interpretations:

-However, it's crucial to remember that while the BDI-II can offer valuable insights into the presence and severity of depressive symptoms, it doesn't replace a comprehensive clinical assessment.
+However, medical patients must remember that while the BDI-II can offer valuable insights into the presence and severity of depressive symptoms, it doesn't replace a comprehensive clinical assessment.
 If the BDI-II score from our telehealth software suggests moderate to severe depression, it's recommended that the individual seek further evaluation from a mental health professional.

 The BDI-II scoring interpretation is critical in identifying depressive symptoms and directing individuals toward appropriate support and treatment.
 Its simplicity and ease of use make it an invaluable tool in mental health.